 International Credential Evaluation

-Applicants who hold degrees from non-U.S. institutions (with the exception of Canada) must have their academic records evaluated by an authorized credential evaluation agency (see list of approved agencies below) before they can be considered for admission to a degree or certificate program.
+Applicants who hold degrees from non-U.S. institutions must have their academic records evaluated by an authorized credential evaluation agency (see list of approved agencies below) before they can be considered for admission to a degree or certificate program.
 For degrees earned at non-U.S. institutions, an official course-by-course evaluation assessing the degree, the overall grade point average, and the courses taken, should be submitted.
 Final official course-by-course credential evaluations must be the equivalency of a U.S. degree and from a regionally-accredited university or college in the U.S. Please do not send official foreign transcripts.
 Credential evaluations are used to assess a student’s coursework against the U.S. grading system and to evaluate courses for possible transfer credit.
 In addition to submitting official academic records to the Carey Business School, applicants should make arrangements with an authorized credential evaluation agency for an evaluation of the degree, an assessment of the overall grade point average, and a course-by-course evaluation.

 A maximum of 6 credits may be transferred and the combination of transfer credits and course waivers may not exceed 10 credits.

 Fees and required documentation for evaluations may vary.
 Applicants are encouraged to contact the agency directly for additional information.
 The following agencies are authorized: